o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

 ## The scheduled pipeline

-First of all we need a `gitlab-ci.yml` file.
+First we need a `gitlab-ci.yml` file.
 It's detailed below, with comments to explain what each block does.

 ```yaml
 # Declares the pipeline stages